Dikshuy/RL-algorithms/README.md

 Second, it uses Experience Replay.

 We store list of tuples (state, action, reward, next_state), and instead of learning only from recent experience, we learn from sampling all of our experience accumulated so far.

+# A3C

+Asynchronous Advantage Actor-Critic (Mnih et al., 2016), short for A3C, is a classic policy gradient method with a special focus on parallel training.

+In A3C, the critics learn the value function while multiple actors are trained in parallel and get synced with global parameters from time to time.
+Hence, A3C is designed to work well for parallel training.

+Let’s use the state-value function as an example.
+The loss function for state value is to minimize the mean squared error, Jv(w)=(Gt−Vw(s))^2 and gradient descent can be applied to find the optimal w.
+This state-value function is used as the baseline in the policy gradient update.